 The most common type of female incontinence is stress urinary incontinence or SUI.
 This occurs when the bladder unexpectedly leaks due to pressure from physical exertion such as heavy lifting, exercising and even coughing, sneezing or laughing.
 Any of these can potentially cause a loss of control that leads to urinary incontinence.
 SUI stems from weakened pelvic floor muscles.
 Amounts of leakage tend to be small, but can be more significant.
 Another type is urge incontinence (also called an overactive bladder), which is accompanied by symptoms of urgency and frequency that make it hard to get to the bathroom in time.

 Incontinence should always be evaluated by your doctor because it isn't a condition, but rather a symptom of a condition.
 Also, keep in mind that incontinence is not an unavoidable part of aging, so get expert advice to help you manage it.
-The Mayo Clinic's website is a good place to better understand the types of incontinence women face, Boston's Brigham and Women's Hospital offers helpful information as does the Mayo Clinic.
+The Mayo Clinic's website is a good place to better understand the types of incontinence women face .

 To regain a sense of confidence while dealing with female incontinence, choose from a wide array of effective products at Parentgiving, including ladies' diapers, pads, liners and more.
 The following are a few of our most popular categories for women's incontinence products.

 Incontinence Pads for Women